gaganag50/Url-Shortener-Flask/README.md

    * from url_shortener.models import Link
    * db.create_all(app=create_app())

+* To check that the database is setup properly
+   * sqlite3 url_shortener/db.sqlite3
+   * .tables
+   * .exit

-Just type the follewing command in the terminal in CWD.
+* Finally run  the follewing command in the terminal in CWD.
    * flask run